sebdehne/dehnes.com/_posts/2010-02-09-wireless_temp_hum_sensor.markdown

 battery is the humidity sensor.
 The temperature sensor is the gray component which sticks out above the black PIC micro-controller.

-The receiver unit (covered in [this]() post) is connected to my home server where a small perl script converts the raw values into degrees Celcius and relative humidity and stores those values into a database using rrdtool.
+The [receiver unit](/electronics/2010/10/10/rf_transceiver.html) is connected to my home server where a small perl script converts the raw values into degrees Celcius and relative humidity and stores those values into a database using rrdtool.
 The first image shows the humidity in the bath room (watch the humidity raise as someone is using the shower):